PeterJCLaw/srobo-ide/README.md

 **CyanIDE** is a web-based IDE for developing code for Student Robotics robots.

-If you're using devmode and you hate apache for development then you'll find a lighttpd configuration file in this directory.
-Just run `lighttpd -f lighttpd.config -D` to get devmode.

 Here's some basic info about the make targets:

 `dev`: Sets up the base folders you'll need for the repos etc.